How To Play Anything In Your Guitar Playing - 3 Steps For Effective Guitar Practice

-2. You were never correctly taught HOW to practice the steps mentioned above.
+2. You were never correctly taught HOW to do effective guitar practice with the steps mentioned above.
 This part is a lot trickier (and self-taught guitarists in particular struggle with this) because it requires a thorough understanding of how to practice guitar effectively.
 While the steps of what to do are easy to understand (they are rooted in common sense as you will soon see), executing them correctly is anything BUT simple.

 The first thing you must do is visualize your guitar playing as a tug of war between all the practicing you are doing to make your playing feel easier, and the problems that riddle your guitar playing that make your guitar playing a lot harder than it should be.
-As each side tries to dominate the other, your goal is twofold:
+As each side tries to dominate the other, your goal is two-fold:

-To help you fully understand the practicing process described below, first watch this guitar practice video that illustrates how this approach makes your guitar playing better.
+To help you fully understand the practicing process described below, first watch this effective guitar practice video that illustrates how this approach makes your guitar playing better.
 Do this now before reading further.

 The best way to avoid wasting time on mere symptoms of problems and to really improve your guitar playing, is to get feedback from an expert guitar teacher who can analyze your technique and pinpoint the exact things that are holding you back.
 In addition to giving you the immediate fix to your guitar playing challenges and frustrations, working with a proven teacher will help you to ultimately become your own guitar teacher and fix your guitar playing problems by yourself.
 This is by far the biggest benefit of guitar lessons, and is the reason why guitarists who study with a great teacher become better players much faster than those who are self-taught.

-Step 2: Turn Any Problem Into A Self-Sufficient Guitar Playing Exercise
+Guitar Playing Action Step 2: Turn Any Problem Into A Self-Sufficient Guitar Playing Exercise

 After you identified the problem that is holding you back from playing what you want on guitar, the next step is to learn how to correctly isolate it, so it can be fixed.
 As you saw in the video above, identifying the specific problem (the hammer on and pull off in that specific example) was NOT enough by itself.
 The next step is to put the problem into enough of the original context to turn it into a self-sufficient exercise.
 “Self-sufficient” means that you do not need to look for any additional guitar exercises to overcome it - the problem BECOMES your exercise.